waynodiablo/Oystercard/boris_bikes.md

 describe Bike do
   # this is a specific feature (behaviour)
   # that we expect to be present
-  it "should not be broken after we create it" do
+  it 'should not be broken after we create it' do
     the_bike = Bike.new # initialise a new object of Bike class
     # expect an instance of this class to have
     # a method "broken?" that should return false